-Professor David Erdos (Director)
+Professor David Erdos (Co-Director)

-Dr David ErdosBA (Oxford), LLB (London), MA PhD (Princeton) CIPIL
+BA (Oxford), LLB (London), MA PhD (Princeton) CIPIL

 Director; University Associate Professor in Law & the Open Society and WYNG Fellow in Law, Trinity Hall

-David Erdos is Director of the Centre for Intellectual Property and Information Law (CIPIL) and University Associate Professor in Law and the Open Society (Grade 10) in the Faculty of Law and also WYNG Fellow in Law at Trinity Hall, University of Cambridge.
+David Erdos is Co-Director of the Centre for Intellectual Property and Information Law (CIPIL) and Professor in Law and the Open Society (Grade 10) in the Faculty of Law and also WYNG Fellow in Law at Trinity Hall, University of Cambridge.
 Before joining Cambridge in October 2013, David spent six years as a research fellow at the Centre for Socio-Legal Studies, Faculty of Law and Balliol College, University of Oxford.

 David’s current research explores the nature of Data Protection especially as it intersects with the right to privacy, freedom of expression, freedom of information and freedom of research.
 In addition, David continues to have a research interest in bill of rights and related constitutional developments, especially in the UK and other ‘Westminster’ democracies.